August-Alm/ThetaRedoux/README.md

 Πx:a.(b x) := θf.λx.[(f [x a]) (b x)]
 ```
 A trivial but still interesting example is `any := θt.t`.
 Every term has that type.
+Types can surely be very exotic.

 ### Recursive extension